torvalds/linux/Documentation/filesystems/vfs.rst

 The File Object
 ===============

 A file object represents a file opened by a process.
-This is also known as an "open file description" in POSIX parlance.
+This is also kanalwn as an "open file description" in POSIX parlance.